LLNL/axom/src/docs/sphinx/dev_guide/component_org.rst

 a few files:

 * **CMakeLists.txt** contains CMake information for the component in the Axom build system.
 * **README.md** is the markdown overview file for the component.
-Its contents appear in the Axom Bitbucket project when you navigate through the source tree.
+Its contents appear in the Axom Github project when you navigate through the source tree.

 The **docs** directory contains the component documentation.
 Subdirectories in the docs directory are named for each type of documentation.
 The directories